 This is one of the main requirements for courgettes that grow vertically.

 And it’s also one of the main mistakes people make.
 They plant their climbing variety without giving them any support and are annoyed when they don’t grow up.
+Thankfully, you are reading this guide about how to grow courgettes vertically, so you won’t make this mistake.

 Because, although climbing varieties of courgettes are inclined to climb, they need support they can climb up on.
 This could be a wall, a trellis, or you can use a tomato cage or support frame.
 These work well for this purpose.